pszemraj/vid2cleantxt/README.md

 ## Quickstart (aka: how to get the script running)

 Essentially, clone the repo, and run `python vid2cleantxt/transcribe.py --input-dir "filepath-to-the-inputs"`. the main arg to pass is `--input-dir` for, well, the inputs.
-You can get details on all the command line args by running `python vid2cleantxt/transcribe.py`.
+You can get details on all the command line args by running `python vid2cleantxt/transcribe.py --help`.

 > **Note:** _the first time the code runs on your machine, it will download the pretrained transformers models_ which include wav2vec2 and a scibert model for spell correction.
 After the first run, it will be cached locally, and you will not need to sit through that again.